How to stop clients from changing WordPress themes

 Many WordPress issues are part of larger patterns.
 Learn where problems typically come from and how better control and feedback improve stability.

-Hiding WordPress admin menus does not prevent access or actions.
-Learn why it creates a false sense of control and what actually works.
+Hiding WordPress admin menus changes visibility, but not access or actions.
+Learn why this matters and what helps keep your site stable.

 A client installed a plugin and your WordPress site broke?
 This is common.
 Learn how to prevent risky admin actions without blocking access.